 Test 4.4 Multiple Transform Set Selection for intra LFNST/NSPT (JVET-AH0347)

 In this test, the multiple transform set selection (MTSS) method for intra blocks coded with LFNST/NSPT is investigated.
 In the MTSS method, CUs coded with DIMD/TIMD/SGPM/MIP/EIP/ITMP modes can choose an alternative LFNST/NSPT transform set.
-The transform set selection is signalled in the bit-stream.
+The transform set selection is signalled in the bitstream.

 The highest possible gain as well as the compression vs. complexity trade-off are investigated.